-The selection of a new operator to perform the IANA Naming Functions or other separation process would be subject to approval by the ICANN Board, and a equivalent community mechanism derived from the CCWG-Accountability process.
-A determination by the ICANN Board to not approve a recommendation by the SCWG that had been supported by a supermajority of the ccNSO and GNSO Councils would need to follow the same supermajority thresholds and consultation procedures as ICANN Board rejection (by a supermajority vote) of a PDP recommendation that is supported by a supermajority of the GNSO.
+The selection of a new operator to perform the IANA Naming Functions or other separation process will be subject to approval by the ICANN Board, and a community mechanism derived from the CCWG-Accountability process.
+A determination by the ICANN Board to not approve a recommendation by the SCWG that had been supported by a supermajority of the ccNSO and GNSO Councils will need to follow the same supermajority thresholds and consultation procedures as ICANN Board rejection (by a supermajority vote) of a PDP recommendation that is supported by a supermajority of the GNSO.

-The entity prevailing in the RFP would carry out the role currently performed by PTI for the IANA naming Functions.
-ICANN would remain the contracting party for the performance of the IANA naming Functions and would enter into a contract, including a statement of work, with this entity.
-If PTI is selected to continue performance of the IANA Functions, it would remain an affiliate of ICANN (unless a structural change was a condition of the bid proposal or of the selection).
+The entity prevailing in the RFP will carry out the role currently performed by PTI for the IANA naming functions.
+ICANN will remain the contracting party for the performance of the IANA naming functions and would enter into a contract, including a statement of work, with this entity.
+If PTI were selected to continue performance of the IANA Functions, it would remain an affiliate of ICANN (unless a structural change was a condition of the bid proposal or of the selection).
 Otherwise, the new entity would be a subcontractor for the performance of the IANA Functions.
-It should be noted that this does not address the way that non-naming IANA functions would be provided; depending on the arrangements with other communities, it is possible that those functions would move in concert with the naming functions; it is equally possible that they would not..
+It should be noted that this does not address the way that non-naming IANA functions would be provided; depending on the arrangements with other communities, it is possible that those functions would move in concert with the naming functions; it is equally possible that they would not.

 CCWG Accountability Dependencies